dstavy/Weather_App/README.md

 ## Usage

-Enter a name of a city, press the "Find Weather" button.
+Enter a name of a city, press the "Get Weather" button.
 A card withe the current weather in the selected city wil appear below.
 In case of error, an error message will be displayed instead.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>